 - Add the cream cheese and 1 cup of the milk and stir until melted.
 I recommend using whole milk because we want super creamy queso.
 Low fat or skim milk won’t get us there.
 Season with salt and pepper.

 - Turn the heat to LOW and add the shredded cheese, ½ cup at a time, stirring constantly, until all of the cheese is added and melted.
 Make sure the heat isn’t too high, you want it to melt slowly.
 Once all of the cheese is melted, add the remaining ¼ cup of milk.

 - Remove the pan from the heat and stir in the green chiles, diced tomato, and cilantro.
 If you are using the chipotle in adobo pepper, stir that in as well.
 Taste and season with additional salt and pepper, if necessary.

-I love topping the queso off with a few toppings.
-You could even put toppings out and let everyone at the table dress their own little bowl of queso!
+I love adding a few toppings to garnish the queso.
+You could even put toppings out and let everyone at the table customize their own little bowl of queso!
 Here are a few of our favorite toppings:

 - Pico de Gallo

 - Diced avocado or a scoop of guacamole